-- Add a slice of American, Swiss, or provolone to sandwiches.
+- Add a slice of American, Swiss, or provolone cheese to sandwiches.

-- Create mini-pizzas by topping whole-wheat English muffins or bagels with pizza sauce and low-fat mozzarella or soy cheese.
+- Create mini-pizzas by topping whole-wheat English muffins or bagels with pizza sauce, low-fat mozzarella or soy cheese, and broccoli.

 - Try whole-grain crackers with low-fat cheese as an afternoon treat.